DanielMartensson/Memorize-Sentences/README.md

 This is a web application for lazy users that want to have a custom made memorize training tool.
 Here you can insert all your sentences and French sentences and try to memorize them by using the train tab.

+You don't need to modify anything if you want to use another language instead of French.

 Translate French to your language

 ![a](https://raw.githubusercontent.com/DanielMartensson/Learn-French/main/Pictures/Check%201.png)